Sourdough Cinnamon Rolls With Cream Cheese Frosting

 Sugar – To sweeten the levain.

 Mix all the ingredients in a bowl and stir to combine.
-Cover and rest in a warm spot for 4 hours.
-You want the levain to be young, not overly sour or liquid.
+Cover and let it rest in a warm spot for 4 hours.
+You want the levain to be young and not overly sour or liquid.

 Main Dough

 Bread flour – Or other high protein flour.
-I used a flour at 13% protein for this recipe.
+I used flour with 13% protein for this recipe.

-Sugar – Regular white sugar to sweeten the dough.
+Sugar – Regular granulated white sugar to sweeten the dough.

-Salt – We always need a little bit of salt in our doughs for gluten-development and flavor.
+Salt – We always need a little bit of salt in our dough for gluten development and flavor.

 Sweet Levain – All of the sweet levain.